 Due to the fragility of the skin, sunscreens are especially important at this age.
 Many patients also report the need for increased moisturizer to help with skin which can become dryer.
 Daily therapeutic skin regimens can be an effective ways of maintaining the structural elements of skin.
 Most ideal regimens include the use of topical retinoids and growth factors to promote collagen and younger looking skin.

-The use of fat transfer, facial fillers, or stem cell injections can help restore youthful contours to the face as well as restore some of the plumpness lost with age.
-Fat transfers and stem cell injections can facilitate the influx of cytokine and other growth factors to the skin to help restore a youthful component to the structural element of the skin.
+The use of fat transfer, facial fillers, or growth factors injections can help restore youthful contours to the face as well as restore some of the plumpness lost with age.
+Fat transfers and growth factor injections can facilitate the influx of cytokine and other growth factors to the skin to help restore a youthful component to the structural element of the skin.
 Tissues of the face and neck which have descended with gravity and loss of collagen and elastin fibers can be resuspended with the use of a face or neck lift.

 While menopause is a natural, normal part of a women’s life, our understanding of its effects on the face and aging is becoming more clear.
 Innovative approaches over the last several years have helped enable women to restore, maintain a healthy, more youthful appearing face without many of stigma of older, outdated techniques.
 It is okay to accept your age, but you don’t have to look it.